-• When attaching a lens, do not press the lens release button
+- When attaching a lens, do not press the lens release button - · Be sure to put the lens on straight.

-- The shutter is not released if the lens is not attached, except when the mode dial is set to M (page 55). - Using a DT lens is not guaranteed because the corners of the field are darkened and the camera does not meet the primary AE performance standard.
+- The shutter is not released if the lens is not attached, except when the mode dial is set to M (page 53). - Using a DT lens is not guaranteed because the corners of the field are darkened and the camera does not meet the primary AE performance standard.